SQL syntax Language

 Games: Games(game_id, team, city, goals, game_date, own)

-game_id - tour number, team - opposing team, city - city where the match took place (NULL if it was a home game), goals - goals scored by the opponent, including own goals shot by own players (NULL if not scored), game_date - match date/time, own - own goals by opposing team (null if there were none);
+game_id - matchday number, team - opposing team, city - city where the match took place (NULL if it was a home game), goals - goals scored by the opponent, including own goals shot by own players (NULL if not scored), game_date - match date/time, own - own goals by opposing team (null if there were none);

 Participation in games: Lineups (start, game_id, player_id, time_in, goals, cards)